 Many employers have reservations about going through the relatively lengthy, complicated and bureaucratic visa application process in support of a migrant candidate.
 This might make it difficult for you to convince a potential employer that you are still the best candidate for the role.

-How we can help you overcome the Catch22 dilemma:
+How our service fusion can help you overcome the Catch22 dilemma:

 Our Job Search Team will work with you on finding a job that suits your professional skills while our Licensed Immigration Advisers will ensure that your future job will meet immigration requirements.